-This wax made by honey bees has some natural qualities that make it very beneficial for skin care.
+Have you every heard of beeswax?
+This wax made by honey bees has natural qualities that make it very beneficial for skin care in most people.

 - Natural humectant